 Credits transcripted for prior certification may not be used to acquire full-time status or to meet eligibility requirements for any other purpose, such as financial aid, veteran benefits or scholarships.
 For Career and Technical Education programs, a maximum of 24 credits for prior certification will be awarded for associate degrees; 12 credits for certificates.
-With the exception of apprenticeship programs, credit for prior certification does not apply toward the minimum 24 COCC credits required to complete a COCC degree; 18 COCC credits for a certificate.
+Credit for prior certification does not apply toward the minimum 24 COCC credits required to complete a COCC degree; 18 COCC credits for a certificate.

-Challenge courses
+Challenge Courses

-Students that have have knowledge and experience similar to a particular course may challenge a course and receive credit for that course.
+Students that have knowledge and experience similar to a particular course may challenge a course and receive credit for that course.
 Course challenges are subject to the following: